Free UK Delivery on orders over £75*

 • The alcohol in the jug should be about 60%ABV

-• Any wash left in the Air Still should be discarded as the quality of the alcohol reduces and is not fit for purpose.
+• Any wash left in the Air Still should be discarded as the quality of the alcohol reduces and it is not fit for purpose.

 • Clean the inside of the Air Still with warm soapy water.
 DO NOT IMMERSE IN WATER.
-Take care just to wipe the outside.
+Take care to wipe the outside.

 • The Air Still is now ready to make your next batch.